June 8, 202610 min read

 1. OmniCanvas

 OmniCanvas is purpose-built as a spatial second brain.
 It combines an infinite canvas with powerful note organization features including folders, tags, and full-text search.
-The drawing tools are powered by the Excalidraw engine, giving you a natural hand-drawn aesthetic.
+The drawing tools are powered by the Excalidraw engine, giving you a natural hand-drawn aesthetic, and real-time collaboration supports live cursors, email invite links, view-only/edit permissions, and up to 25 collaborators.
+What sets it apart from Miro, tldraw, and Excalidraw is its built-in AI meeting suite: it records any call straight from your browser's system audio with no bot joining, then drops live transcripts, recaps, and action items onto the canvas.

 • Infinite canvas with pan and zoom